 Ann Bain, Professor

-By emphasizing multidisciplinary collaboration and sharing departmental strengths, the new college is poised to become a 21st century leader in opening doors to high-demand careers for graduates of all ages.
-Enthusiasm and support for the reorganization prevail throughout its departments and across the campus.
+By emphasizing multidisciplinary collaboration and sharing departmental strengths, the college is poised to become a 21st century leader in opening doors to high-demand careers for graduates of all ages.

 - Bachelor of Science in Communication Sciences and Disorders